kocahmet1/flsh/FEATURE_COMPLETE_SUMMARY.md

 ## 🎉 What Was Implemented

 ### ✅ Automatic Media Generation for New Users
-When a user creates a new account, the default "Essential Vocabulary" deck (75 cards) is now enhanced with:
+When a user creates a new account, the default "Sat Vocab Starter Set" deck (75 cards) is now enhanced with:
 - 📝 **Turkish definitions** with **English sample sentences**
 - 🎨 **AI-Generated Images** (one per card)
 - 🎤 **Text-to-Speech Audio** (word, definition, and sample sentence for each card)